 An endowment is an opportunity for a donor to create a permanent legacy at the University of Georgia and allow future generations to benefit from today’s generosity.
-When an endowment is established with a new donation, the gift is invested with two goals in mind: to provide spendable income for the donor’s specified purpose and to grow the principal faster than inflation.
+When donors establish an endowment, we invest the gift with two goals in mind: to provide spendable income for the donor’s specified purpose and to grow the principal faster than inflation.
 Any investment return that exceeds allowed spending is channeled back into the fund to increase growth.